 - Students will recognize how basic ecological principles and theories are relevant to the broader university curriculum, as well as to their daily lives.

-Requirements for the Major in Ecology
+Major in Ecology

-The Bachelor of Science degree in ecology requires 56 semester hours in biology, earth and environmental sciences and chemistry with grades of C- or better in ecology, biology, and earth and environmental sciences courses.
+The Bachelor of Science degree in ecology requires 56 semester hours in biology, earth & environmental sciences and chemistry with grades of C- or better in ecology, biology, and earth and environmental sciences courses.
 The Bachelor of Science in ecology includes a four-course introductory sequence and a year or more of student research.
 In addition, the 56 semester hours include 24 semester hours of elective courses with at least 12 drawn from each of Category 1 and Category 2.
 In cases where the lecture and laboratory components of courses are listed separately, students in the ecology program must take both lecture and laboratory.

 16 Introductory Sequence (16 semester hours)